divijghose/firedrake/Firedrake-meeting-2020-11-04.md

 Action:

-LW: make superlu default and see if it magically fixes the issue.
+LM: make superlu default and see if it magically fixes the issue.

 ??: set `omp_num_threads`